PSC's Computational Resources

 Click the image or machine name to get specific usage information.

-Blacklight is an SGI Altix UV 1000 supercomputer designed for memory-limited scientific applications in fields as different as biology, chemistry, cosmology, machine learning and ecnomics.
-Funded by the National Science Foundation (NSF), Blacklight carries out this mission with partitions with as much as 16 Terabytes of coherent shared memory.
+Greenfield is designed for memory-limited scientific applications in fields as different as biology, chemistry, cosmology, machine learning and economics.
+Funded by the National Science Foundation (NSF), Greenfield comprises 360 cores and 18TB of memory in three nodes: two HP DL580s and an HP SuperDome X.